DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 #### Sheet 2: <a name="sheet2"></a> Exercises for Monday, February 5

-1. Consider the primal-dual algorithm for the unweighted Vertex Cover problem.
+1. Although the unweighted Vertex Cover problem is NP-hard for general graphs, there are graph classes that allow for efficient algorithms.

-    a) What does the algorithm do?

-    b) Write down the same algorithm without explicitly using the LP-formulation of the problem.

-    c) Give an example showing that the algorithm has an approximation factor of at least 2.
+    Design an algorithm that finds a minimum cardinality vertex cover of a tree in linear time.

 2. Assume that you have an algorithm for finding a minimum cardinality vertex cover in a graph.